syedmokthiyar/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
 Developed by: S.M.Syed Mokthiyar
 RegisterNumber: 212222230156
-Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: S.DEEPAK RAJ
-RegisterNumber: 212222240023

 1. Program to design a half subtractor: